minogame/minogame.github.io/_pages/about.md

 4. Non-Linguistic Large Language Models (Code & Symbolic Reasoning, Latent Space Reasoning)
 5. Neuroscience and Large Language Models (Biomimetic Interpretability)

 Received Ph.D from [Graduate School of Information Sciences, Tohoku University](https://www.is.tohoku.ac.jp/en/).
-Worked as a senior reseacher at Tencent and Baidu in last 4 years before joining the Tohoku NLP Group, having great passion in ridiculing these two companies.
+Worked as a senior researcher at Tencent and Baidu in last 4 years before joining the Tohoku NLP Group, having great passion in ridiculing these two companies.
+Had experience in the following topics:

-Blog storage.
+1. Robust representation learning, adversarial attack and defense.
+2. Generative model, _e.g._, VAE, GAN and diffusion.
+3. Tensor decomposition, tensor network.
+4. Contrastive learning, both unimodal and multimodal.
+5. Heterozygote of arbitrary topics above.

+This site is my past blog storage.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.